JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2020-04-25-jetpack-compose-withconstraints.md

 ```

 Versioning our layouts depending on the screen dps.
 A quite familiar scenario in Android isn't it.

+To summarize:

+> WithConstraints is essential when we need to know the available size during the composition, and can't just use the default layout or write a custom one instead.

 ### 🕵️‍♀️ Digging into sources